mrnaveira/rust-workshop/README.md

     // even more, the memory value in the heap is deleted after the call finishes

-    // The below code will fail to compile because the ownership was transferred
+    // The below code will fail to compile because the ownership was transferred println!("{}, world!", s);
-    // Fix it by making "takes_ownership" return the value to the caller...
-    // ... and reassign it to the "s" variable again (hint: you may also need the "mut" keyword) println!("{}, world!", s);

 }